checkersurpheblia/subsurfacesee/README_litho-select.md

-## A Preliminary Attempt at Near-Surface EC to Vs Transforms
+## A Preliminary Attempt at Near-Surface EC to Shear-Wave Velocity Transforms

 There is a lot of research that has gone into calculating seismic velocities from only electrical conductivity (EC) well-logs.
 Sometimes, info about lithology and/or